markgalassi/try_conda_rpm/README.md

 shell script `simple_map_trick_wrap`.
 This wrapper took care of all the conda junk.

-## saving that RPM off of the container
+## Saving that RPM off of the container

 Remember that once you are done with the container, that binary RPM file you created will vaporize, so you can save it off.
 If you are